owlbarn/owlbarn.github.io/_sources/chapter/arch.rst.txt

 Architecture
 =================================================

-test
+TBD

-How the libraries are organised?
+- How the libraries are organised?

-How the source code is organised?
+- How the source code is organised?

-Functor Stack
+- Functor Stack